dustlang/cargo/src/doc/src/reference/config.md

 config directory taking precedence over ancestor directories, where the home directory is the lowest priority.
 Arrays will be joined together.

-> **Note:** Cargo also reads config files without the `.toml` extension, such as
+> **Note:** Payload also reads config files without the `.toml` extension, such as
-> `.cargo/config`.
+> `.payload/config`.
 Support for the `.toml` extension was added in version 1.39
 > and is the preferred form.
-If both files exist, Cargo will use the file
+If both files exist, Payload will use the file
 > without the extension.

 ### Configuration format